manoj-chavan-13/manoj-chavan-13/README.md

 ## 🚀 My Startup: [Minta](https://minta.in)

 **Minta** is my ambitious tech startup focused on delivering innovative solutions across various sectors.
 Our mission is to address significant tech challenges and provide valuable services to a wide range of industries.
+Currently, **Minta** and its associated products are in development.

 ### Key Areas of Focus:
 - **Education**: Developing platforms and tools that enhance learning experiences and educational resources.